 No, staples and paper clips are fine.
 Things to watch out for are the black, plastic clips and rubber bands.

 No, all paper and cardboard can be mixed together in the same single-stream recycling bin or dumpster provided they are clean and dry.
 Please do not place any paper towel, tissue paper, paper plates, hardcover books, or food soiled paper products into recycling bins.
 These items are not currently recyclable

 In the past, the answer to this question has been yes, but now we collect glass that has been mixed.
 As always, the lids must be removed and the bottles rinsed before placing them into the recycling bins.
 Certain kinds of glass including ceramics, dishware, mirrors, light bulbs, and drinking glasses are a different type of glass than beverage and food containers and cannot be recycled.

-Everyone working on campus will get a get a mixed paper recycling bin and a trash can to put near their desk.
-If you would like to have a recycle bin for cans, bottles, and plastic containers in your office area they can be requested by contacting the recycling office at #94466 or at firstname.lastname@example.org.
+Staff working at Villanova University are eligible to receive a single-stream recycling bin and a trash can to put near their desk.
+If you need a recycling bin for your office, please submit a work request or contact the recycling office at 610-519-4466 or firstname.lastname@example.org.

-Styrofoam cannot be recycled; however, some of it can be reused.
-Styrofoam packing peanuts are collected and redistributed so that they can be reused for shipping purposes.
-Styrofoam block material is not accepted.
+Styrofoam cannot currently be recycled in our market area; however, some of it can be reused.
+Styrofoam packing peanuts can be reused for shipping purposes.

 No, hardcover books are not and never have been recyclable unless you remove the cover and binding.
 Placing hardcover books in a recycling bin or dumpster without first removing the cover and binding could result in an entire truckload of recycling being trashed for contamination.